alphagov/router/README.md

 2. If you determine through test failures that a module will need to be upgraded, in terminal at the root of `router` type in the following: `go get -u [repo-of-module]` - For example: `go get -u github.com/streadway/quantile`
 3. Run `go mod tidy` and `go mod vendor`.
 Check for any errors and commit.

-You may have to push your branch to see if this causes further errors on the Jenkins CI machines.

-#### Why do we install Go on CI machines rather than Cache machines?

-Router is built on CI machines; the artefact is then [uploaded to S3](https://github.com/alphagov/router/blob/main/Jenkinsfile#L68) for use in deployment.
-In  deployment, the artefact is [retrieved from S3](https://github.com/alphagov/govuk-app-deployment/blob/master/router%2Fconfig%2Fdeploy.rb#L30) and uploaded to the cache machines prior to a restart.

-The updated version of golang is [only uploaded to Jenkins and CI agents](https://github.com/alphagov/govuk-puppet/search?q=golang).

 ### Further documentation

 - [Data structure](docs/data-structure.md)